How to Scale Customer Support without Damaging the Company’s Reputation

-Congratulations!
+But before we move on: Congratulations!
 You have an enviable problem.
-Your business is a success and your customer base is increasing daily.
+Your business is a success and your customer base is increasing daily we hope.

-Growth affects all parts of your business in different ways.
-The word “scale” is coming up more and more in meetings as your business leaders grapple with how to take the next step.
+Growth affects all parts of your business in different ways, which we will explore, and the word “scale” comes up more and more in meetings as your business leaders grapple with how to take the next step.

-A big factor in your growth was probably your customer service.
-Now you have to serve more and more people and still treat every single one like they were your first customer.
+A significant factor in your growth was likely due to customer service, don’t forget that.
+As you continue to serve more and more people you still need to try your best to treat every single one like they were your first customer.